UNIQUELY MASON CITY:

 3. Perhaps one of Mason City’s most revered treasures is the collection of more than 500 marionettes and puppets created by America’s premier puppet master (and Mason City native), Bil Baird.
 Some of the most recognized marionettes in the world including The Lonely Goatherd which was featured in the Academy Award-winning film The Sound of Music can be seen at the Charles H. MacNider Art Museum.

-4. For breakfast or lunch, pop into the Suzie Q Cafe… One of only 52 surviving “Valentine” style diners in the United States.
-This quaint little diner was brought to Mason City in 1948 and has the appearance of a railroad car.
-Be sure to try the Omwich breakfast sandwich or the Spic ‘N Span Tenderloin – rated second in the nation!
+4. For breakfast or lunch, pop into the Suzie Q Cafe… One of fewer than 20 surviving “Valentine” style diners in the United States.
+This quaint little diner car was brought to Mason City in 1948.
+Enjoy classics such as a burger, fries, and a malt, or try the Famous Spic-N-Span Tenderloin!

 5. In 1910, the first Colby, a 5-passenger touring car, took to Mason City’s streets.
 It performed to all expectations and was fast enough to earn a speeding ticket for its test driver, and went on to finish third in the 1911 Indianapolis Speedway Race.
 Sadly, a competitive auto market put the company out of business in 1914, after only 900 cars were manufactured.
 One of the last remaining Colby cars has been carefully restored and can be seen at Mason City’s Kinney Pioneer Museum.